 Target Area Percentage of Funds

-Census Tract 204 10
+204 10%

-Census Tract 208.1 17

-Census Tract 205 19
+205 19%

-Census Tract 208.2 4

-City of Albany, Linn County
+208.01 17%

+208.02 4%

-Table 4 - Geographic Distribution
+Table 49 - Geographic Distribution

 Rationale for the priorities for allocating investments geographically

 2023 CDBG priorities are to provide housing rehabilitation, reduce homelessness, provide needed public services, support the health and wellbeing of low- and moderate-income neighborhoods through access to quality parks, and create economic opportunities.
 The geographic distribution in Table 62 only includes the subrecipient agencies and activities that are in or anticipated to be within the city's target areas.
 Some activities will likely occur in or benefit residents of the target census tracts, such as low-income homeowner rehabilitation loans and small business grants.
 However, it is not yet known which census tracts will benefit because recipients of these loans have not been selected.
 Additionally, many programs serve residents throughout the city, and while most beneficiaries of CDBG funds likely to live in Target Area census tracts, the city does not receive enough beneficiary data to include activities in the geographic distribution table above.